godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Whatever your mind can conceive and believe, it can achieve.
+> The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.
-> — *Napoleon Hill*
+> — *Eleanor Roosevelt*

-_Last updated: Sat Aug  2 02:00:58 UTC 2025_
+_Last updated: Sun Aug  3 02:21:47 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>